c4fsharp/Dojo-Digits-Recognizer/Dojo/README.md

     * First column is number that the image is representing.
     * The rest of columns are pixels of the image.

-For each image (row) in `trainingsample.csv`, find the best matching image in `validationsample.csv`.
+For each image (row) in `validationsample.csv`, find the best matching image in `trainingsample.csv`.
 And compare the number (first column).

-For example, 5th image of `trainingsample.csv` is 0.
-And if you found the best matching image from `validationsample.csv`, it should be 0.
+For example, 5th image of `validationsample.csv` is 3.
+And if you found the best matching image from `trainingsample.csv`, its label should be 3.

 Correct answer should be `94.4%`.
 There are 500 images in `validationsample.csv`.
 472 of them are _correctly_ matched against 5000 images in `trainingsample.csv`.